interserver/mailbaby-api-samples/openapi-client/powershell/docs/SendingApi.md

 $Subject = "MySubject" # String | The subject or title of the email
 $Body = "MyBody" # String | The main email contents.
- # EmailAddressName |
+$EmailAddressTypes = Initialize-EmailAddressTypes -Email "user@domain.com" -Name "John Smith" # EmailAddressTypes |
- # EmailAddressName[] | A list of destionation email addresses to send this to
+$EmailAddressesTypes = Initialize-EmailAddressesTypes # EmailAddressesTypes |
- # EmailAddressName[] | (optional) A list of email addresses that specify where replies to the email should be sent instead of the _from_ address. (optional)
+ # EmailAddressesTypes |  (optional)
- # EmailAddressName[] | (optional) A list of email addresses to carbon copy this message to.
-They are listed on the email and anyone getting the email can see this full list of Contacts who received the email as well. (optional)
+ # EmailAddressesTypes |  (optional)
- # EmailAddressName[] | (optional) list of email addresses that should receive copies of the email.
-They are hidden on the email and anyone gettitng the email would not see the other people getting the email in this list. (optional)
+ # EmailAddressesTypes |  (optional)
- # MailAttachment[] | (optional) File attachments to include in the email.
+$MailAttachment = Initialize-MailAttachment -Filename "message.txt" -VarData "aGVsbG8gdGhlcmUK" # MailAttachment[] | (optional) File attachments to include in the email.
 The file contents must be base64 encoded! (optional)
 $Id = 789 # Int64 | (optional)  ID of the Mail order within our system to use as the Mail Account. (optional)

 # Sends an Email with Advanced Options